JonasTischer/jonastischer.com/content/posts/chinese-language-learning-story.md

 ---
-Title: My journey of learning Chinese: A Reflection
+title: My journey of learning Chinese: A Reflection
-Date: 2023-02-5 21:39
+date: 2023-02-5 21:39
-Category: blog
+category: blog
+thumbnail: images/50/openai_2.png
 ---

 In 2019, I began my Chinese language learning journey with the ambition becoming fluent in the language and starting my career in China.
 What started as a goal has since transformed into a passionate hobby, constantly pushing me out of my comfort zone and exposing me to a world of unique experiences.
 In this article, I'll take you back to the beginning of my journey, how I got to live in China, the lessons I've gained along the way, and my plans for the future.